Skip to content

 “Balanced” gets used loosely, but in RF practice it usually points to a balanced feed system and differential currents:

-• Balanced feed (ideal): equal and opposite currents flow on the two conductors feeding the load (the antenna).
+• Balanced feed, ideal: equal and opposite currents flow on the two conductors feeding the load.

 The key idea

-If the only path for current is into one terminal and out the other, then at the feedpoint the currents are constrained to be equal and opposite (basic circuit law).
-So when people “see unbalance” in real installations, they’re usually seeing something else: a return path they didn’t realize they created.
+If the only path for current is into one terminal and out the other, then at the feedpoint the currents are constrained to be equal and opposite.
+So when people “see unbalance” in real installations, they are usually seeing something else: an unintended external current path they did not realize they created.

-On receive (RX): common-mode is typically common-mode pickup.
-The outside of the coax, the station wiring, and anything connected to the receiver can act like an unintended antenna for local noise.
-That noise is then delivered straight into the front end, often masking weak signals.
+On receive: the symptom is often common-mode noise pickup.
+The outside of the coax, station wiring, and anything connected to the receiver can act like an unintended antenna for local noise.
+That noise is then delivered into the receiver, often masking weak signals.

-On transmit (TX): common-mode is more about stray return currents.
-Part of the RF current finds an unintended return path on the outside of the feedline and through nearby conductors (rig chassis, mic cable, USB cable, house wiring).
-That changes the antenna system, shifts patterns/SWR, and can put RF in the shack.
+On transmit: the symptom is often stray external return current.
+Part of the RF current finds an unintended return path on the outside of the feedline and through nearby conductors such as the rig chassis, mic cable, USB cable, mast, house wiring, or operator.

-Same “common-mode” label... but RX is usually about noise coupling, while TX is usually about where the return current is flowing.
+Same unwanted current concept, but RX is usually about noise coupling, while TX is usually about where the RF return current is flowing.
 Good choking helps both, for different reasons.

-• The inside of the shield is the return path for the transmission line.
+• The inside of the shield carries the equal-and-opposite return current.

-• But the outside of the shield is free to carry RF current relative to everything around it (house wiring, tower, rig, you, etc.).
+• The outside of the shield is a separate RF surface that can carry unwanted current relative to everything around it.

 • The feedline itself becomes part of the antenna.

-• The current distribution is no longer purely “equal and opposite in the dipole legs.”
+• The current distribution is no longer limited to the two dipole legs.

 • Patterns shift, SWR may change when the coax moves, and RF can show up in the shack.

-This is the real source of “unbalance” people experience... and then they blame the off-center feedpoint rather than the uncontrolled common-mode path.
+This is the real source of “unbalance” people experience.
+Then they blame the off-center feedpoint, while the actual problem is the uncontrolled common-mode path.

 An OCFD is still a dipole: it has two legs and is driven at a point along the wire that is not the center.